The secret to the quickest boiled green beans

-Snap or Trim the Green Beans
+Snap or trim the ends.

 You can gather a few green beans at a time and cut off the ends with a knife.
 Or, snap them off individually with your hands.
 Remove about ¼-½ inch from the end.
 It is only necessary to trim off the stem end, but you can also take off the tail end if preferred.